 - Add the oil to a large skillet over medium-low heat.
 When hot, add the garlic, salt, black pepper, and red pepper flakes.
 Cook for a minute or so, and be careful not to burn the garlic.

-- Add the clams to the skillet along with the wine and reserved water.
+- Add the fresh clams, and the liquid only from the canned clams, to the skillet along with the wine and reserved water.
 Increase the heat to medium and cover.
 Cook for several minutes.
 The clams will begin to open.
-When opened, add the spaghetti to the skillet along with half the parsley.
+When opened, add the spaghetti and the minced canned clams to the skillet along with half the parsley.
 Toss gently and add the lid back to the skillet.
 Cook for another 2 minutes.
 If there are any clams that did not open, be sure to discard them.

 - Toss to combine.
 Garnish with the remaining parsley and serve warm.